Free Homey app for Bose SoundTouch

 SoundTouch Bridge

 Give your Bose SoundTouch speakers a useful job again.
-SoundTouch Bridge lets Homey listen for physical preset button presses and start the right internet radio stream locally on the speaker.
+SoundTouch Bridge lets Homey listen for physical preset button presses and start fixed or random internet radio streams locally on the speaker.

 Outline drawing of a Bose SoundTouch speaker